 Archery is an exciting lifetime sport that grows with you.
 Whether starting at a beginner level to learn the fundamentals of archery safety and basic technique, or to further develop more advanced skills, Synergy Archery will provide you with the tools and support to reach your goals.
 This program is open to anyone with a primary physical disability, including individuals with a visual impairment.
-Second and fourth Mondays of each month 6:15 to 7:45pm at Rockin’ Jump in Carol Stream.
+Mondays 4:30pm-6:00pm at Blackwell Archery Range, Warrenville.

 Are you a wheelchair user with cerebral palsy or a high spinal cord injury?
 Boccia may be for you!
 Boccia is a precision ball sport contested by athletes on the local, national, and even international level.
 The sport is open to individuals with spastic hypertonia, dystonia, athetosis or ataxia in all four limbs or with severe locomotor dysfunction.
 Saturdays 2:30 to 4:00pm at Ackerman Sports & Fitness Center in Glen Ellyn.

 Climbing fosters an amazing sense of community, trust, courage and accomplishment.
 It can be easily adapted to almost any ability level.
 Through climbing, you can break through barriers and summit to new heights.
-First and third Mondays of each month from 6:30 to 9:00pm at Vertical Endeavors in Glendale Heights.
+Currently on hold through December.

 Synergy is proud to offer this program that enables ambulatory youth and adults with visual impairments the chance to improve their bowling skills in a social setting.
 Staff will provide instruction, adaptive resources and support to help you achieve success.
 This program is run in a drop-in format so you can sign up for one date or multiple dates throughout each season.
 Guiderails are provided.
-Saturdays 12:30 to 2:00pm at Fox Bowl in Wheaton.
+Currently on hold through December.